electron-userland/electron-build-service/cloud-hosting-choice.md

 * Snapshot per the whole disk, as result, very slow.
 At least 3 minutes is required to restore (25 GB SSD).
 So, this feature is not usable at all, and it is more suitable just create a new server from scratch using boot script (~45 seconds).
 * Not easy to install CoreOS because at least 2 GB RAM is required, and provided image is outdated.
 Solution?
 Just install provided image and upgrade (adds ~10 seconds to setup new server).

+## OVH

+VPS Cloud.

+* No sexy UI (but UI is still fully functional and quite usable).
+* No explicit ISO or iPXE support.
+* ~3 minutes to install, then ~3 minutes to boot in Resque mode to install custom OS.
+* No hourly billing.

+But NVMe disks (and as result, superior performance), ability to install any OS using Resque mode.
+What else do you want?

 ## UpCloud